UDP / Real-Time Traffic Errors (Error Codes 03, 04, 11, 19)

 UDP / Real-Time Traffic Errors occur when the network connection required to stream real-time data between the Softdrive client and the Cloud PC is disrupted, blocked, or degraded.

-Softdrive relies heavily on UDP to deliver low-latency video, input, audio, and session keepalive traffic.
-Unlike TCP, UDP does not retry lost packets, which makes it faster but more sensitive to network quality and filtering.
+Softdrive relies heavily on UDP to deliver low-latency video, audio, input, and keepalive traffic.
+Unlike TCP, UDP does not retry lost packets, which makes it faster but more sensitive to packet loss, filtering, and unstable connections.

-If UDP traffic is blocked, throttled, or only allowed in one direction, the connection may fail during setup or disconnect shortly after connecting.
+If UDP traffic is blocked, throttled, or only allowed in one direction, sessions may fail during setup or disconnect shortly after connecting.

 • Firewalls or security appliances blocking UDP traffic

-• VPNs or secure gateways that do not fully support bidirectional UDP
+• VPNs or secure gateways that do not support bidirectional UDP properly

-• Packet loss, jitter, or unstable internet connections
+• Packet loss, jitter, or unstable internet connectivity

 • UDP traffic allowed outbound but blocked inbound